There is nothing like fresh maple syrup! When I found out how easy it was to tap maple trees in my own backyard, I never looked back!

 Additional tips for tapping maple trees:

-*Always wash your buckets really well before using them.
-Many people will wash them, wash again with a bleach solution, then wash again with soap and water.
+*Always wash your buckets really well with hot water before using them.
+Many people will wash them, wash again with a bleach solution, then wash again with soap and hot water.

 *The sap usually runs for about 3-4 weeks, and during that time period you need to be ready to cook it down once a week OR have lots of freezer space available to freeze the sap — so plan accordingly!

 *Once you collect the sap, you MUST keep it cool.
 Think of it more like milk and less like water.
 Although it looks crystal clear like water, it can absolutely spoil like milk.
-We keep ours in the garage and keep all the buckets tightly together to maintain the cool temperature.
+Once we have a full bucket, we keep it in the garage.
+We put all the buckets tightly together to maintain the cool temperature.

 *Sap needs to be cooked down within about 1 week, especially if it’s quite warm during the day.
 Don’t keep it too long because it’s super sad to have the sap go bad!

-*Be ready to put the spile in right after the hole is drilled.
-You’ll start seeing the sap drip out immediately and you don’t want to waste any of that precious liquid!
+*Be ready to put the maple spile in right after the tap hole is drilled.
+You’ll start seeing the sap flow out immediately and you don’t want to waste any of that precious liquid!

 Will I save money by making my own maple syrup?